Mathematical Overview and Summary

 Traditional Method: Probit Function

 The probit function is based on the cumulative distribution function (CDF) of the normal distribution.
-If we assume that individual susceptibilities to a drug are normally distributed, the proportion PP of individuals affected by dose XX can be expressed as:
+If we assume that individual susceptibilities to a drug are normally distributed, the proportion of individuals affected by dose can be expressed as:

 The term "probit" is derived from "probability unit.”